sarahghp/data-monster/README.md

 and then you can use it like any other d3.js file you have written.

 ## Why would I use this?
+Because you love monsters.
+And data.
+And seek to find its secrets to imbibing it.

+Alternatively, you might be making some charts and not want to type a whole bunch of d3.js.
+You might be someone who starts chart projects by copy-pasting from an example or a previous chart.
+You might just want to throw up a prototype real fast to see what you can see.

+While you can get a basic chart from the Data Monster without knowing d3, in general the language assumes you know something about the library.
+The Monster's goal is less to create a beginner-friendly interface than to create a shorthand for folks who have done d3 before and expect to do so again.

 ## How do I monster?
 ### Installing